cosmo-ray/Sukeban/README.md

 Game that might one day have 3 chapters
 It will be a mix of RPG, Dating Sim, gang management, and whatever contributor want

-I don't want this RPG to be my RPG but an RPG made by an awesome comunoty An RPG that no one could really know, because it will be in constant evolution.
+I don't want this RPG to be my RPG but an RPG made by a community An RPG that no one could really know, because it will be in constant evolution.
 So if you like this game, just a slightest, please, contribute :)
+Yeap now you think I'm a f****** hipi, that true, but hey, it work for Arch Linux Kernel, it work for Arch Linux distro, It work for Wesnoth (on Arch), maybe it can work with this game too :)

 # Code of Conduct
 Be Nice to each other, whoever they are,